 The family would like everyone to join them for a reception at Fort Reno Building following the interment.

 The Gorman Funeral Homes – Converse Chapel of Douglas, Wyoming is in charge of the arrangements.

 Condolences may be sent to the family at www.gormanfh.com

 We love you dearly “gramps”!
 Jesus loves you too.

-To send flowers to GEORGE's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of GEORGE FALKENBURG, please visit our floral store.